DataDog/integrations-extras/isdown/README.md

 ## Setup

-To connect Datadog to IsDown, you need to generate an [API key][5] in Datadog and add it to your IsDown account.
+To connect Datadog to IsDown, you need to generate an [API key][4] in Datadog and add it to your IsDown account.

 1. Use your existing account or create a new one in [IsDown][1].
 2. Log in to your account and go to the **Notifications** page.
-3. Add your API Key and select if you're using the US or EU [Datadog site][4].
-4. Click **Save**.
+3. Click on the checkbox to select Datadog and then click 'Connect to Datadog'.
+4. You will be redirected to Datadog to authorize the application.
+IsDown will create an API key that will only have access to what IsDown needs.
+Send events and service checks to Datadog.
+5. After autorization you will be redirected to IsDown.
-5. Select the services you want to monitor.
+6. Select the services you want to monitor.
-6. In each service you can choose the notification settings.
+7. In each service you can choose the notification settings.

 ### Uninstallation